DavidC2987/Shiroyuki/README.md

 url: 'https://www.example.com/api/index.php?/forums/topics&sortBy=date&sortDir=desc', //replace example.com with your domain name
 url: 'https://www.example.com/api/index.php?/forums/posts&sortBy=date&sortDir=desc', //replace example.com with your domain name
 ```
 Replace the both of these with your URL to your forum software.
 The /forums/posts&sortBy=date&sortDir=desc part is the end point (Forums) which allows you to grab Posts, members and Threads.
-For further documentation on the REST API I recommend you check https://invisionpower.com/4guides/developing-plugins-and-applications/rest-api_370/sending-your-first-request-r167/
+For further documentation on the REST API I recommend you check [IPB4 REST Api](https://invisionpower.com/4guides/developing-plugins-and-applications/rest-api_370/sending-your-first-request-r167/)

 Finally replace: